Skip to main content

 What Could Be Better

-• No Apple HomeKit support — Twinkly Strings or Philips Hue for HomeKit households
+• No Apple HomeKit support — Philips Hue for HomeKit households

 • Govee app has a busy UI with too many upsell notifications on first launch

-• 400 total lumens won't light a large deck for task activities — supplement with outdoor security lighting
+• Ambient brightness only — won't light a large deck for task activities, so supplement with outdoor security lighting

 The Verdict

-The Govee RGBIC Outdoor String Lights are the best smart outdoor string lights for most buyers — the combination of RGBIC color, IP65 durability, and app depth at $55 has no peer in the market.
-For effects-first buyers who want pixel-level control and Matter compatibility, Twinkly Strings at $120 are the upgrade.
+The Govee RGBIC Outdoor String Lights are the best smart outdoor string lights for most buyers — the combination of RGBIC color, IP65 durability, and app depth near $60 for 48 feet of coverage has no peer in the market.
+For effects-first buyers who want pixel-level animation control, Twinkly Strings at around $100 are the upgrade (just keep them under cover — they're IP44).
 For Philips Hue households who want everything on one platform, the Hue Outdoor Lightstrip integrates natively.

 Check Price on Amazon →

-"The Govee RGBIC Outdoor String Lights pack a $100 feature set into a $55 box — RGBIC per-bulb color and IP65 durability at this price is hard to argue with." — Tom's Guide
+"The Govee RGBIC Outdoor String Lights pack a premium feature set into a budget box — RGBIC per-bulb color and IP65 durability at this price is hard to argue with." — Tom's Guide

 Do Govee outdoor string lights work in cold weather?